-Morphine comes as a tablet, a solution (liquid), a controlled- or extended-release (long-acting) tablet, and a controlled- or sustained-release (long-acting) capsule all to take by mouth.
-The regular tablet and liquid are usually taken every 4 hours as needed for pain.
+Morphine comes as a tablet, a solution (liquid), an extended-release (long-acting) tablet, and as an extended-release (long-acting) capsule to take by mouth.
+The regular tablet and oral solution are usually taken every 4 hours as needed for pain.
 MS Contin brand long-acting tablets are usually taken every 8 hours or every 12 hours.
 Kadian brand long-acting capsules are usually taken with or without food every 12 hours or every 24 hours.
 Avinza brand long-acting capsules are usually taken once a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.

 If you are taking Kadian brand long-acting capsules and you have a gastrostomy tube (surgically inserted feeding tube), ask your doctor or pharmacist how to administer the medication through your tube.

 If you are unable to swallow the long-acting capsules (Avinza, Kadian), you can carefully open a capsule, sprinkle all of the beads that it contains on a spoonful of cold or room temperature applesauce, and swallow the entire mixture immediately without chewing or crushing the beads.
 Then rinse your mouth with a little water and swallow the water to be sure that you have swallowed all the medication.
+Do not mix the beads into any other food.
 Do not save mixtures of medication and applesauce for later.